 [place name maps bibliography]

-Search Melvyl for maps held at other libraries within UC, the Stanford University Libraries, and other libraries worldwide.
-Please contact the librarian for a consultation if you need maps from another UC/Stanford map library.
+The search will find maps held by all the UC Libraries by default.
+You can also use the Advanced Search to search WorldCat for maps held at Stanford University Libraries and other libraries worldwide.
+Please contact the librarian for help if you need maps from another UC/Stanford map library.

 Access to detailed descriptions of primary resource collections maintained by libraries, special collections, archives, historical societies, and museums throughout California including the 10 UC campuses.